MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition

 To address these limitations, we introduce \textbf{MICo-150K}, a high-quality and comprehensive dataset specifically designed for multi-image composition tasks.
 We first define a taxonomy with \textbf{3 major categories}, \textbf{7 sub-tasks}, and \textbf{27 fine-grained types}, along with a realistic \textbf{Decompose and Recompose (De\&Re) track}, as illustrated in Fig.~\ref{fig:data-pipeline}.
 For each task, we design dedicated data collection and cleaning pipelines to curate high-quality source images of objects, humans, clothing, and scenes.
 Each image is paired with a detailed, descriptive caption aligned with its visual content.
 To generate composition prompts, we use GPT-4o~\citep{openai2025gpt4o_image} with a \textbf{Compose-by-Retrieval} strategy, which combines compatible source captions to form rich and coherent prompts for each composition type.
 These prompts are then fed into Nano-Banana~\citep{google2024nanobanana}, a state-of-the-art proprietary model, to synthesize high-quality composite images.
 Finally, a human-in-the-loop post-filtering process is applied to retain only the most accurate and visually consistent results, yielding the final MICo-150K dataset.

 It is also observed that there lacks a dedicated benchmark for evaluating MICo performance.
-To fill this gap, we introduce \textbf{MICo-Bench}, a comprehensive benchmark comprising 1,000 carefully curated cases, 100 for each of the seven MICo sub-tasks and 300 challenging cases in the De\&Re subset.
+To fill this gap, we introduce \textbf{MICo-Bench}, a comprehensive benchmark comprising 897 carefully curated cases across four task groups: 138 Object-Centric, 168 Human-Centric, 291 Human-Object Interaction, and 300 challenging De\&Re cases.
 Each case is rigorously validated by human annotators to ensure diverse semantics and scene coverage across source images and text prompts.
 For evaluation, we propose a new metric \textbf{Weighted-Ref-VIEScore}, a reliable and human-aligned metric for assessing MICo performance.